Vishal73040/BotBrowser/profiles/PROFILE_CONFIGS.md

 ### Configuration Behavior
 - Profile data uses synthetic/aggregated configurations; change only if necessary and you understand the impact.
-- All string fields support multi-purpose values: string literal (`"auto"`, `"real"`, or custom), or object schema when more parameters are needed.
+- All string fields support multi-purpose values: string literal (`auto`, `real`, or custom), or object schema when more parameters are needed.
 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
 - CLI `--bot-config-*` flags **override** profile `configs` settings with highest priority
 - **uaFullVersion Tip**: When JavaScript calls `navigator.userAgentData.fullVersion`, BotBrowser will replace the default value with this field.
 Ensure that the specified full version corresponds to the Chromium engine’s major version (e.g., Chromium 138 → full version should begin with “138.”).
 You can look up the latest full version for each major release on https://chromiumdash.appspot.com/releases.